nf-core/website/markdown/events/2023/training-sept-2023/index.md

 To make the workshops available to everyone they will be streamed on the [nf-core YouTube channel](https://www.youtube.com/c/nf-core).

+# Attending at the Wellcome Genome Campus

+A local streaming event is being held at the Wellcome Genome Campus.
+More information about this local event can be found [here](wgc.md).

 # Schedule

-Training sessions will be available from 3 pm (CET) each day.
+Training sessions will be available from 3 pm (CEST) each day.
 Each session will be approximately 2 hours.

-### Session 1 (Sept 27)
+### Session 1 (September 27)

 Session 1 will cover the following topics: